collective/wc.pageturner/README.txt

 scribd.com.
 It uses the open source project, Flex Paper, to display the PDFs.
 You can find information about it at `http://flexpaper.devaldi.com/`.

+This package has been superceded by collective.documentviewer, which provides more functionality and is actively maintained.

 Requirements
 ------------